| VIS(1) | General Commands Manual | VIS(1) |

 In any delimited text, newline may not appear literally;

-may be typed for
+\n and \t may be typed for

-newline and tab; \/
+newline and tab; \/ quotes the delimiter, here

-.
-An ampersand &
+/.
+An ampersand & and

-n, where
+\n, where

 n is a digit (1–9) are replaced by the